Pennsylvania Real Estate Investment Trust [PEI] – Mismatched value: Check Out the Fundamental Analysis

 Shifting the focus to workforce efficiency, Pennsylvania Real Estate Investment Trust [PEI] earns $1,330,657 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 9.46 and its Total Asset Turnover is 0.15.

-This stock’s Beta value is currently 1.30, which indicates that it is 5.64% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 37.97.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.28, which indicates that it is 9.86% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 20.45.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Pennsylvania Real Estate Investment Trust [PEI] a Reliable Buy?